 (Image credit: The Sleep Council)

-Not getting enough sleep increases stress on your body and therefore leads to all sorts of issues like gaining weight, hormone imbalances, poor fertility levels, lack of libido, a low immune system and even hair loss, saggy dull skin and premature ageing.
+Not getting enough sleep increases stress on your body and can therefore lead to all sorts of issues like gaining weight, hormone imbalances, poor fertility levels, lack of libido, a low immune system and even hair loss, saggy, dull skin and premature ageing.

 Hormone imbalances that lead to sleep issues don’t just start when you try to get to sleep, nor can they be fixed by trying to address the problems at bed time.